 Some of the university impact acceleration projects will include:

 Queen’s University Belfast- visiting entrepreneurs can come from diverse fields and will have already successfully delivered societal or economic impact from a research-related knowledge / skills base.
 Teaming up experienced entrepreneurs with research teams early will allow researchers to accelerate the time between the discovery of knowledge and identifying a market opportunity.

 Supporting London’s Tech City

 Tech City is the growing technology hub based around Shoreditch in East London, consisting of over 3,200 firms and its on-going development is a national public policy objective.
-UCL will use its Account to develop a unique service helping innovative digital London SMEs to test their new products and services, gain customer feedback and ensure its technical feasibility, by offering access to UCL as the world’s largest “living-lab” for digital and media content.
+University College London (UCL) will use its Account to develop a unique service helping innovative digital London SMEs to test their new products and services, gain customer feedback and ensure its technical feasibility, by offering access to UCL as the world’s largest 'living-lab' for digital and media content.